strontic/strontic.github.io/xcyclopedia/library/wmiclnt.dll-C33448D7EE164286B7661FF116641C31.md

 ## Possible Misuse

 *The following table contains possible examples of `wmiclnt.dll` being misused.
-While `wmiclnt.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `wmiclnt.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --